 Problem Resolution for Issues Related to Academic Coursework

 Issues related to grades or academic coursework should be addressed first with the course instructor, then the appropriate department head, and finally the dean of the college in which the course is offered.
 Undergraduate students should follow the grade appeals procedure in the undergraduate catalog.
 For graduate students, the staff of the Graduate School can offer assistance regarding the best next steps for problem resolution.
-Issues related to academic advising should be addressed first with the advisor, then the director of the appropriate advising center, then the dean of the appropriate college, and finally with the associate provost for student success.
+Issues related to academic advising should be addressed first with the advisor, then the director of the appropriate advising center, then the dean of the appropriate college, and finally with the associate vice provost for student success.

 Students who are struggling with a class should talk with their advisor before deciding whether to withdraw from and/or plan to repeat a class.